stochasticTreat/opendisclosure/README_installation_in_vagrant.md

   Running code as root from inside of the vagrant machine, ( ex: after >vagrant ssh and before ctrl-d ), is fine.

+######b) Starting the vagrant virtual machine.
-######b) To restart vagrant a vagrant box, you must first go to the directory where you first initilized and installed the vagrant box.
+To restart vagrant a vagrant box, you must first go to the directory where you first initilized and installed the vagrant box, then use the 'vagrant up' command.
 If you type this command:

 		host machine prompt> vagrant up

   in the wrong directory it will cause much confusion and problems.

+######c) Re-installing the virtual box
-######c) If you are re-installing the back end and wish to re-install the vagrant instance
-  (the first two commands in step 3), you need to first destroy the previously installed vagrant box
+If you are re-installing the back end and wish to re-install the vagrant instance, you need to first destroy the previously installed vagrant box using these commands, run from the directory where the original vagrant box was installed
 		> vagrant destroy
   Then remove the vagrant config file found in the installation directory.
 		> rm Vagrantfile

 -----------------------
+####2) Setup the vagrant folder

-####2) Copy this git repository to a folder on your computer and make that folder your working directory.
+	#####a) Copy this git repository to a folder on your computer and make that folder your working directory.

-####3) Create a folder in which to install the Vagrant box with the backend

-####4) Copy the file installBackEnd.sh from this git repository into the vagrant install folder just created

-####5) Navigate to the Vagrant install folder
+	#####b) Navigate to the git repository's folder; this will be used as the Vagrant install folder.

-####6) At a command prompt run these commands to establish the Virtual box and install the server :
+####3) Establish the Virtual box and install the server
+At a terminal command prompt run these commands:

 	host machine prompt> vagrant box add ubuntu14 https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-i386-vagrant-disk1.box host machine prompt> vagrant init ubuntu14